 The concepts of Solution Implementations and Selection Criteria enable to reuse concrete solutions, which are linked to patterns.
 But most often problems have to be solved by combining multiple patterns.
 Therefore, we also need a means to combine Solution Implementations of patterns to solve an overall problem altogether.
-For this purpose, Solution Implementations connected to patterns can have additional interrelations with other Solution Implementations of other patterns affecting their composability.
+For this purpose, Solution Implementations connected to patterns can have with additional interrelations other Solution Implementations of other patterns affecting their composability.
 For example, Solution Implementations in the domain of software development are possibly implemented in different programming languages.
-Therefore, there exist may various Solution Implementations for one pattern in different programming languages, remembering the above example of the PHP and Java Solution Implementations of the MVC pattern.
+Therefore, there may exist Solution various Implementations for one pattern in different programming languages, remembering the above example of the PHP and Java Solution Implementations of the MVC pattern.
 To be combined, both Solution Implementations often have to be implemented in the same programming language.